AdaCore/learn/content/courses/GNAT_Toolchain_Intro/chapters/gprbuild.rst

 Project files
 -------------

-You can create project files using :program:`GPS`, which presents many options on its graphical interface.
+You can create project files using :program:`GNAT Studio`, which presents many options on its graphical interface.
 However, you can also edit project files manually as a normal text file in an editor, since its syntax is human readable.
 In fact, project files use a syntax similar to the one